 SEM and SEO can work hand-in-hand.
 As long as you pay attention to the data you collect, you can use what you learn to inform both e-commerce marketing strategies.

-You have another viable marketing strategy for e-commerce sales in display advertising.
+viable marketing strategy for e-commerce sales in display advertising.
 You’ve likely seen banner ads and similar advertisements on websites — those are display ads.
 They’re just like the ads you might see in magazines, newspapers, and other literature.

 They typically appear as a square or rectangle and are obviously identifiable as ads.
 They usually have a strong CTA, strong visuals, and very little text.
-Here’s an example of a display ad on the Forbes homepage:
+Here’s an example of a display ad on the

 Display advertising costs have dropped significantly because of the pervasive use of ad-blocking technology.
 When consumers use ad-blockers, they don’t see display ads unless the plugin has white-listed the ad.

-In fact, ad-blocking usage grew 60 percent in 2016, but that doesn’t mean you can’t generate ROI from display advertising.
+ad-blocking usage grew 60 percent in 2016, but that doesn’t mean you can’t generate ROI from display advertising.
 Clearly, companies are still using it to drive clicks.

 The idea is to find a blog or other website in your industry that has a high readership.
 Buying display-ad space on that website can not only help increase traffic, but it can also aid in increasing brand awareness.